-The Family Care Program of the New York State Office of Mental Health/Office of Mental Retardation and Developmental Disabilities (OMH/OMRDD) provides supervised residence in the community for inpatients of psychiatric or developmental centers who have responded to treatment and other persons who, though unable to function adequately in their own homes, do not require inpatient care.
+The Family Care Program of the NYS Office of Mental Health/Office of Mental Retardation and Developmental Disabilities (OMH/OMRDD) provides supervised residence in the community for inpatients of psychiatric or developmental centers who have responded to treatment and other persons who, though unable to function adequately in their own homes, do not require inpatient care.
 Individuals who have been determined able to live in the community may be placed in certified family care homes.

 Each family care home must possess an OMH or an OMRDD operating certificate.
-Those who operate family care homes provide room and board, some non-emergency transportation, and basic support services to their residents.
+Those who operate family care homes provide room and board, some non-emergency transportation, and basic support services to their residence.

 The OMH/OMRDD facility making the placement exercises administrative control over the family care home.

 Since the emphasis of the Family Care Program is on integration into the community, the use of private practitioners is encouraged for medical care.
 Recipients who have been placed in an approved family care home are eligible for the full range of services covered by Medicaid, except when OMH family-care residents require acute psychiatric hospitalization.
 These recipients must return to their psychiatric centers.

 State regulations also require annual medical, dental and psychiatric or psychological examinations for all family-care residents, which may be provided by practitioners in the community.

 The same prior approval requirements in addition to any other Program restrictions that apply when services are provided to other Medicaid recipients, also apply in cases involving family care residents.

-Individuals in the Family Care Program must be determined eligible for Medicaid by the Cooperative Institutional Section of the DOH's Office of Medicaid Management.
-Residents determined eligible for medical assistance are issued a permanent plastic CBIC (DSS-3712).
+Individuals in the Family Care Program must be determined Medicaid-eligible by the NYS DOH in conjunction with the OMH/OMRDD.
+Residents determined eligible for Medicaid are issued a permanent plastic CBIC.